Nar Bahadur Bhandari: Politics

 Bhandari founded the Sikkim Janata Parishad in 1977.
 This party won the state assembly election in 1979, and he became the chief minister for the first time on 18 October 1979.
 In 1984, he also served briefly as member of parliament from the Sikkim constituency in the 8th Lok Sabha as an independent candidate.
 In 1984, Bhandari dissolved Sikkim Janata Parishad and formed a new party called Sikkim Sangram Parishad (SSP).
 This party ran in the assembly elections in 1985 and won, and Bhandari became the chief minister for the second time.

 In 1989, SSP returned to power by winning the assembly elections.
 In a rare instance in Indian national politics, the SSP became the singular party in the Sikkim Legislative Assembly, winning all 32 seats in the house.
 In 1994, Bhandari lost a vote of confidence in the state assembly, and he resigned as chief minister.
 Later, he served as a member of the legislative assembly from 1994 to 2004.

 In 1994, SSP lost the assembly elections to the Sikkim Democratic Front led by Pawan Kumar Chamling.
 SSP also lost the 1999 assembly election.
-In the 2004 state assembly elections, Bhandari ran under the Congress party, but the party lost the election, winning only one seat in the assembly.
+In the 2004 state assembly elections, Bhandari ran under the Indian National Congress, which managed to win only one seat in the assembly.
 In May 2007, he was sentenced to prison for one month in a corruption case.
 Again in the 2009 assembly elections, the Congress party under Bhandari failed to win any seat in the state assembly.